Why fire rated paint for steel is a necessity in Australia

 Fireproof paint for steel – the 2 types of coating

 Fireproof paint for steel can be classified by fire protection method: intumescent or flame retardant.
 Each of these coating types are further divided by the length of time they provide fire protection for – 30, 60, 90, or 120 minutes.
 Building regulations require different minimum time requirements which vary depending on building type.
 You can read more about this subject in our general passive fire protection article.

 - Intumescent paint: Intumescent paint for steel protects the steel substrate by providing an insulating layer between steel and the fire.
 Exposure to the heat of a fire triggers a reaction, causing the intumescent paint to expand to up to 50 times its thickness and form a solid foam-like char.
 This char insulates the steel from the heat, so keeping it below the temperatures that would compromise it.
 Intumescent paint is the main coating used for steel.

 - Fire retardant paint: A fire retardant paint works by releasing a fire-damping gas when heated, which prevents the spread of flame across a surface – usually walls and ceilings.
 It is less common to use fire retardant paints for steel structures, because they do not have the same insulating properties of intumescent paint for steel.

-For the most comprehensive system of fire rated paint for steel, you can use these two paints together, with fire retardant paint as a top coat over intumescent paint.
+For the most comprehensive system of fire rated paint for steel, you can use these two paints together, with fire retardant paint as a top coat over intumescent paint for steel.
 In this case, the flame retarding action prevents the intumescent paint from triggering, adding crucial extra time.